openintegrationhub/openintegrationhub/Readme.md

 ### Scheduler

-The `scheduler` services schedules integration flows for execution.
+The `scheduler` service schedules integration flows for execution.
 For further information see: [scheduler](services/scheduler).

 ### Secret Service

-This `secret-service`  is used to store and access securely client secrets/credentials.
+This `secret-service` is used to store and access securely client/user credentials.
 For further information see: [secret service](services/secret-service).

 ### Webhooks